DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMember.md

 `func (o *SkyBlockProfileMember) HasRift() bool`

 HasRift returns a boolean if a field has been set.

+### GetSharedInventory

+`func (o *SkyBlockProfileMember) GetSharedInventory() SkyBlockProfileMemberSharedInventory`

+GetSharedInventory returns the SharedInventory field if non-nil, zero value otherwise.

+### GetSharedInventoryOk

+`func (o *SkyBlockProfileMember) GetSharedInventoryOk() (*SkyBlockProfileMemberSharedInventory, bool)`

+GetSharedInventoryOk returns a tuple with the SharedInventory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSharedInventory

+`func (o *SkyBlockProfileMember) SetSharedInventory(v SkyBlockProfileMemberSharedInventory)`

+SetSharedInventory sets SharedInventory field to given value.

+### HasSharedInventory

+`func (o *SkyBlockProfileMember) HasSharedInventory() bool`

+HasSharedInventory returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)